 Over the years the beautiful nature reserve changed hands many times, but after Harold Porter’s death in 1958, it was left to the Shangri-la Nature Reserve Company.
 “Finding it too difficult to manage from Johannesburg, the corporate committee offered the land to the National Botanical Gardens of South Africa, which renamed it in Harold Porter’s honor and took on financial responsibility for management”.

-Harold Porter’s ashes were scattered in a favourite spot where Nerine Sarniensis bloom every March or April.
+Harold Porter’s ashes were scattered in a favorite spot where Nerine Sarniensis bloom every March or April.

 In 1962, Hangklip Beach Estates added to the Botanical Garden property by giving it the adjoining area of Disa Kloof.
 Later, the Betty’s Bay Village Management Board donated another adjoining piece of land which reaches to the Atlantic Ocean.